 As time moves on and previously closed records become released, the total toll of World War 2 on the civilian populations has become better recognized.
 Specifically, the fall of Communism and the opening of records in the former Soviet Union, Yugoslavia, and other countries have helped modern historians better understand the number of civilian casualties suffered during World War 2.
 The totals below should be treated as approximate figures.

 World War 2 Casualty Resources

-The U.S. National Archives has a number of World War 2 Casualty resources that range across the U.S. Armed Forces as well as a number of records regarding other nations.
+The U.S. National Archives has several World War 2 Casualty resources across the U.S. Armed Forces and many records regarding other nations.
 The official U.S. Navy and Marine Corps Records branch (Bureau of Naval Personnel) still maintains the Navy and Marine Corps’ 1947 IBM printout arranged chronologically by campaign annotating the official World War 2 casualty accounting.
-Listed beneath each campaign are the ships and units in alphabetic order followed by the personnel casualties by last number.
+The ships and units in alphabetic order are listed beneath each campaign, followed by the personnel casualties by the last number.
 Each sailor or marine’s service number, rank, rate, casualty code, and date of casualty are listed.
-The original and supplementary records have since been transferred to the Modern Military Branch, National Archives and Records Administration located at: 8601 Adelphi Road, College Park, MD 20740-6001.
+The original and supplementary records have since been transferred to the Modern Military Branch, National Archives and Records Administration located at 8601 Adelphi Road, College Park, MD 20740-6001.